rcapillon/eigenfem/README.md

 - Nodal forces are not handled because the code doesn't look for 0D physical groups in the mesh file
 - Only one 3D physical group is handled, which forces to use a single material for the whole domain
 - Only isotropic elastic materials are handled
-- It is not currently possible to define and run a fully custom simulation using one of the available solvers

 ## (Non-exhaustive) list of intended future features
 - Handling of 0D physical groups to enable nodal forces and plotting of nodal displacement values